landosilva/tatedrez/README.md

 As mentioned, I didn't use any external tools except for DOTween.
 However, I did implement some reusable code and modules that could be exported as a package and used in other projects.

 ### ⚙️ Singletons
 I know, I know.
-Singletons are not the cool kids in the park and a more robust solution would be Service Locators or Dependency Injection, but I do like to use them, specially for prototyping and simple projects like this.
-They are just, as any other solution or design pattern, a tool.
+Singletons are not the cool kids in the park, and a more robust solution would be Service Locators or Dependency Injection, but I like to use them, especially for prototyping and simple projects like this.
+They are just a tool.
 Every tool can be misused, but also, every tool was created to solve a problem.

 #### Mono Behaviour
 I implemented a simple MonoBehaviour Singleton, which can be persistent across scenes or not.